venantvr/Introspection.Lite/README.md

 # Introspection.Lite

-Objective: to push a complex graph of entities into a Neo4j database by matching objects with nodes, and navigation properties with relations.
+Goal: to push a complex graph of entities into a Neo4j database by matching objects with nodes, and navigation properties with relations.

 This project is based on the official Neo4jClient API and the Neo4jClient.Extension extension library.